Updated on March 23, 2021 by Lyric Fergusson

-Best for: Sensitive skin, a light coconut scent, moisturizing.
+Good for: Sensitive skin, a light coconut scent, moisturizing.

-Why it’s great: This organic cold-pressed coconut oil stands out because it’s infused with organic sunflower and grape seed oils.
-Sunflower oil has anti-inflammatory properties, and natural vitamin E. Grapeseed oil helps skin look and feel better, and it’s light so your baby’s pores won’t get clogged.
+Why it’s great: This organic cold-pressed coconut oil stands out because it’s infused with organic sunflower and grapeseed oils.
+Sunflower oil has anti-inflammatory properties and natural vitamin E. Grapeseed oil helps skin look and feel better and it’s light, so your baby’s pores won’t get clogged.

 Overall, it’s excellent for the plethora of baby skin issues, such as cradle cap, eczema, and psoriasis.
-It’s such a relief for sensitive skin, and it naturally protects from the many environmental factors a baby’s skin will face.
+It’s such a relief for sensitive skin and it naturally protects from the many environmental factors a baby’s skin will face.
 The whole family will love this brand, too.

 Keep in mind: It comes in a 4fl oz container, but there is an option for a 2oz and 8fl oz.

-Best for: Sensitive skin and moisturizing.
+Good for: Sensitive skin and moisturizing.

-(Best cold press — $$)
+(Best Cold Press — $$)

 Why it’s great: Skinny & Co. uses a patented ultra cold-pressed process to make sure all nutrients from the coconut stay intact – “from tree to jar”.
-A 100% organic, all-natural, and chemical-free coconut oil is best for any baby, infant, toddler, and even mom.
+A 100% organic, all-natural, and chemical-free coconut oil is best for any baby, toddler, child, and even mom.

 This coconut oil can be used for all skin issues babies face, such as psoriasis, eczema, and cradle cap.
 It’s also non-toxic, hypoallergenic, and vegan.
 You will find no petroleum, phthalates, sulfates, or parabens in the ingredients.